Romanhudaj11/GoogleDocs-Recreation/client/README.md

 ## Scripts Available

-In the project directory, you are able to run:
+In the project directory, you can run the following commands:

 ### `npm start`